 The building itself is impressive.
 On the waterfront of the Bosphorus, at the northeast end of the Dolmabahçe Palace complex, it was the Crown Prince’s apartments during the reign of Sultan Abdulmecid.
 Providing the crown prince with his own housing served two purposes: to transition the young prince away from the women of the Harem once he became of age and to begin transitioning him into wider society.
 It was, in a sense, a halfway house.
 Other sultans also used the building for various purposes.

 The painting museum spans two floors and is divided into several sections:

 - Westernization in the Ottomans: follows growing ties between the Ottoman Empire and the West, starting in the 18th century.

-The museum is closed on Mondays and Thursdays.
+- The Painting Museum is closed on Mondays and Thursdays.
 Other days it’s open 9 to 5.

-The Dolmabahçe Palace is easily reachable via tram (T1 line to –.
+- The Dolmabahçe Palace is easily reachable via tram (T1 line to the Kabataş stop).
 You can also get there by ferry, boarding at Eminonu and getting off at Kadikoy Pier.
 It’s then a short walk past the Istanbul Naval Museum to the main entrance of Dolmabahçe Palace.

 - You’re not allowed to take photos or videos inside the building.